 A 457 plan and a Roth individual retirement account are retirement savings accounts that provide various tax advantages.
-While the Internal Revenue Service legally permits conversions from 457 plans to Roth IRAs, the restrictions are extensive.
+While the Internal Revenue Service legally permits the transfer 457 plans to Roth IRA, the restrictions are extensive.
 You'll also have to pay taxes on any such conversion.

 Characteristics of 457 and Roth

 A 457 plan is a special type of tax-advantaged retirement plan that can only be set up by certain tax-exempt organizations, such as state and local governments.
 Much like a 401(k) plan that is commonly offered by corporations, a 457 plan allows employees to make tax-deferred contributions to their choice of preselected investments.
 Contributions and earnings grow tax deferred until they are withdrawn.

 A Roth IRA is a personal investment account that does not allow for the tax deduction of contributions.
 Investment options are nearly unlimited within a Roth IRA rather than being restricted to an employer's choices.
 Additionally, money can be taken out of a Roth IRA without being taxed.

 Participants cannot access money in their 457 plans until a "triggering" event.
 Essentially, you can't get money out of your 457 unless you change or lose your job, you reach age 72 or you have a demonstrable financial hardship.
 Until one of these events occurs, you cannot roll your 457 over to a Roth IRA, according to IRS Code Section 457(d)(1).